adonisjs/v5-docs/content/guides/models/serialization.md

 const postsJSON = posts.map((post) => post.serialize())
 ```

-In the above example, the `comments` for all the posts will get serialized and to the post object.
+In the above example, the `comments` for all the posts will be serialized to the post object.
 For example:

 ```ts
 {